lhkbob/ferox/README.md

 * `ferox-physics` - A rigid-body physics simulator integrated with the Entreri component framework.
 This is a from-scratch port of Bullet to Java, and is not related to JBullet.
-* `ferox-renderer-api` - Simplified and type safe interface to OpenGL, and resource support for textures, vertex buffers, and shaders.
-It is forward compatible for OpenGL 3.0 and 4.0 (although not implemented yet).
+* `ferox-renderer` - Type-safe and thread-safe interface to OpenGL, and object-oriented resource support for textures, vertex buffers, and shaders.
+It is forward compatible for OpenGL 3.0 and 4.0.
-* `ferox-renderer-impl` - Abstract implementation of the renderer API.
 * `ferox-renderer-jogl` - Implementation of renderer API using the JOGL 2.0 OpenGL wrapper.
 * `ferox-renderer-lwjgl` - Implementation of renderer API using the